 The Amiss family in Cornwall are using new grazing techniques to run their productive farm, which is also rich in wildlife.

-Our tenant farmer is not using chemicals on the barley crop on this Cornwall farm.
-As a result wildflowers and insects are returning, along with more birds and other wildlife.
+Find out how, at Pentire, we are working with our tenant farmer to manage the headland for wildlife.
+As a result wild flowers and insects are returning, along with more birds and other wildlife.

 Meet the sheep working tirelessly to look after nature at the places we care for.
 They are grazing the land in ways that help protect wildlife and landscapes for future generations.